GabrielEGC/vhip-humanoids-push-recovery-control/README.md

 <img src="graphics/vhip_dynamics.png">
 </p>

-They find the physical region were balance is possible and build a control law to stabilice the system in that whole region.
+They find the physical region were balance is possible and build a control law to stabilize the system in that whole region.
 In this work we impose an additional restriction:

 <p align="center">
 <img src="graphics/vhiprest.png">